 Yes.
-The Federal Fair Credit Reporting Act (FCRA) and state law permit insurance companies to look at your credit information without your permission.
-The law also requires that insurer to notify you within three days that they have obtained your credit information.
+The Fair Credit Reporting Act (FCRA) and state law permit insurance companies to look at your credit information without your permission.
+The law also requires the insurer to notify you within three days that they have obtained your credit information.

 How do I know if an insurance company is using my credit information?

 Under state law, the insurance agent or company must disclose to you at the time of application whether they use credit information for underwriting or rating.
 If you have not made an application recently, you may ask your company or agent if they use credit information.
 If credit information is used for underwriting, ask them how it affects your eligibility for coverage.
 If credit information is used for rating, ask them how it affects your insurance premium.

 There is no single answer to this question.
 Generally, a good insurance credit score will translate to lower premiums.
 However, insurance companies use different scoring calculations, so different insurers will likely give you a different score.
 That is why it pays to shop around on a regular basis to make sure your premiums are competitive.

 Is my premium based entirely on my insurance credit score?

 No. In addition to credit history, your homeowners premiums are based on factors such as where you live and the cost to replace your home.
 Credit history is only one of a number of factors insurers use to rate your policy.